uxDaniel/visa_rescheduler/README.md

 - [Optional] API token from Pushover and/or a Sendgrid (for notifications)(You also can use the esender.php file in this repo as an email pusher on your website)

 ## Attention
-- Right now, there are lots of countries which are not supported in the Bot.
+- Right now, there are lots of countries which are not supported.
 List of supported countries is presented in 'embassy.py' file.
+- Right now, group booking is not supported.

 ## Initial Setup
 - Install Google Chrome [for install goto: https://www.google.com/chrome/]